Donald Judd: Art market

 The Leo Castelli Gallery, New York, represented the artist from 1965 to 1985.
 Judd then worked with Paula Cooper Gallery, New York, where he had a number of solo shows, and PaceWildenstein, which represented him through the end of his life.
 Judd's work has been represented – through the Judd Foundation – by Gagosian Gallery since September 2021 and Thaddaeus Ropac since 2018.

 Prices for Judd's works first peaked in 2002, when a group of six Plexiglas boxes sold for $4.2 million.
 One of Judd's large stacks, comprising 10 galvanised iron elements with nine-inch (228.6 mm) intervals, untitled (1977) fetched $9.8 million at Christie's in 2007.
 Judd's ten-unit untitled (1968) made of stainless steel and amber Plexiglas was sold for $4.9 million at Christie's New York in 2009.
 As of 2013, the artist's auction record is held by untitled (1963) a large-scale sculpture executed in galvanized iron, aluminum and wood, which sold for $14,165,000 at Christie's New York in 2013.

 Personal life

 Judd married dancer Julie Finch in 1964 and together they had two children, son Flavin Starbuck Judd (born 1968) and daughter Rainer Yingling Judd (born 1970).
 The couple divorced in 1978.
-From the late 1970s to the mid 1980s Judd was partners with artist, architect, and educator Lauretta Vinciarelli.
-In 1989, he met curator and museum director Marianne Stockebrand who today is the director emerita of Chinati Foundation.
+From the late 1970s to the mid-1980s Judd was partners with artist, architect, and educator Lauretta Vinciarelli.
+In 1989, he met curator and museum director Marianne Stockebrand, who became the director and later, director emerita of Chinati Foundation.

-Judd had homes in Manhattan, Marfa, Texas, and Kussnacht am Rigi, Switzerland.
-He died in Manhattan of non-Hodgkin's lymphoma on February 12, 1994.
+Judd had homes in Manhattan, New York, Marfa, Texas, and Kussnacht am Rigi, Switzerland.
+He died in Manhattan of non-Hodgkin's lymphoma on February 12, 1994, aged 65.